 The following rules can be used for quick Mining operations.

-Not all regions yield something of value. to determine if a region is suitable, make a Profession (miner) check (DC 20).
-This takes one week of survey of a 5 square mile area aboveground and half that area underground.
+Not all regions yield something of value.
+Make a Profession (miner) check (DC 20) to determine if a region is suitable.
+This takes one week of a survey of a 5 square mile area aboveground and half that area underground.
 If the search is conducted above and there's bad weather (snow, storm, etc.), the DC is 25.
 Raise the checks DC by +10 when searching in non-mountainous, non-hilly areas.
 Raise the DC by+5 when in hilly areas or cliffs.
 If failed, the GM tells you there is nothing valuable here.
-You may research the same region, each time with a -2 circumstance penalty per failed check or move on to search another area.
+You may research the same region, each time with a -2 circumstance penalty per failed check, or search another area.
 If successful, the search is completed and you roll on the following table to determine what you have found:

 * Indicates only that Mithril or Gemstones may be present.
-Check the Mithril and Gemstones Tables which determines the actual product of the mine.
+Check the Mithril and Gemstones Tables which determine the actual product of the mine.

 |1-5||Silver (highest quality)|

 |6-8||Gold (highest quality)|

 |9||Platinum (highest quality)|